sawyer-shi/dify-plugins-aliyun_oss/README.md

   - `filename_mode`: Optional filename composition mode (default: `filename`)
     - `filename`: Use original filename
     - `filename_timestamp`: Use original filename plus timestamp
+  - `sign_expired`: Signature expiration time in seconds (optional, default 3600 seconds)
+    - Controls how long the generated URL signature remains valid
+    - Only effective for private access with complete account permissions
+    - After expiration, the URL will no longer provide access to the file

 #### 2. Multi Upload Files to OSS (multi_upload_files)